smcd8/Getting-and-Cleaning-Data/Project/CodeBook.md

 Description

 Additional information about the variables, data and transformations used in the course project for the Johns Hopkins Getting and Cleaning Data course.
+Create code run_analysis.R to create a tidy data set.

 Source Data